-Honoring young writers and leaders who are committed to civic and community engagement.
+Honoring young writers committed to civic and community engagement.

-The Youth Poet Laureate not only has numerous opportunities and platforms to share their powerful voice, their leadership, and love of Seattle at events throughout the region over the course of the year, but also publishes a collection of poems that is released in May when the next Youth Poet Laureate is announced.
+The Youth Poet Laureate, along with their YPL cohort, has numerous opportunities and platforms to share their powerful voices, their leadership, and love of Seattle at regional events throughout the course of the year.

 To be granted this position this year has given me a louder voice, but it has also made people take me and my writing legitimately.